 Favorite devised theater work includes: DEEP BLUE SLEEP and CITY OF WOES with Found Theater in Philadelphia; 10 REAL STAR ACTS: AN ORIGINAL 1912 VAUDVILLE at the Stonington Opera House in Stonington, Maine; THE GATHERING OF THE MOTHER MOTH PEOPLE with Oliver Jane at her friend Gus's old warehouse space in Philadelphia; BARBARIANS which took place on a white cyclorama in a photography studio in Belltown, Seattle; and many silly little acts of performance for variety nights here and there.

 She is currently plotting how to film a half scripted/half devised feature length adaptation of Chekhov's Uncle Vanya that is set in the world of a feminist theatre and farming collective on her friend's farm in West Virginia.

-Amy is an adjunct professor of acting for theater and film at Temple University and a senior lecturer at the University of the Arts.
-She specializes in teaching Acting on Camera.
+Amy is an adjunct professor of acting and acting for the camera at Temple University and the University of the Arts.